taichi/org.handwerkszeug.mvnhack/README.rst

 and define dependency.

-dependencies are whitespace separated string sequence contains 2 or 3 value like base usage.
+dependencies are whitespace separated string sequence contains 2 or 3 value like basic usage.

 you want to know any other yaml syntax. read `YAML_syntax <http://code.google.com/p/snakeyaml/wiki/Documentation#YAML_syntax>`_